aellis07/octo-note-taker/README.md

 ## Installation

+- Client-Side:

-Click [here](https://octo-note-taker.herokuapp.com) to visit the app.
+  - Click [here](https://octo-note-taker.herokuapp.com) to visit the app.

-To view the app locally:
+- Locally:

   1. Download this repository
   2. Go to location of the repository on your compouter
   3. Open a terminal in the root (main folder) of the repository
   4. Type "npm i" and press enter
   5. Type "npm start" and press enter
   6. Open browser and type http://localhost:3001/ (if you happen to have something already running on that port the server will automatically jump to the next available port)

 ## Usage